Nestled at the bottom of the Argolic Gulf, Nafplio is a true historical and colorful gem: a must-visit stop for anyone touring the Peloponnese!

 Even though it is possible to swim in Nafplio, the city does not count any really pleasant beach.
 Good news though: you only have to drive a few miles out of the city to finds beautiful places where to swim.

 Nafplio’s surroundings count beautiful coves, as well as two beaches: Arvanitia beach and Karathona beach.
-Unfortunately, Captain Ulysses found both beaches disappointing.
+Unfortunately, Captain Ulysses found them somewhat disappointing.
 Other downside: during high season, they are packed with tourists and locals.
 That’s the reason why the Captain recommends that you put on your hiking shoes and explore the coast where pathways lead to preserved coves.

 Komboloi Museum

 “Komboloi, what is that?”, you may as.
 A komboloi is a traditional rosary, which holds a special place in Greek tradition.
-So much so that Nafplio even has a museum/shop entirely dedicated to kombolois.
-Traditional or modern designs: rosary amateurs should no doubt find the komboloi of their dreams!
+To the extent that Nafplio even has a museum-shop dedicated entirely to him.
+Traditional or more modern designs, bead enthusiasts will undoubtedly find what they’re looking for!

 Sports & activities